uc-r/Intro-R/docs/Case Study/01-case-study-solutions.md

 # Data Transformation

-The following five questions are based on concepts covered in the data transformation (`dplyr`) slides.
-Answer them using `transactions` in the Complete Journey data package modified with the following:
+The following five exercises are based on concepts covered in the data transformation (`dplyr`) slides.
+Answer them using `transactions` in the Complete Journey data package modified with the following ( ***run the below code before performing the exercises that follow\!*** ):

 ``` r
 transactions <- transactions %>%